portainer/portainer-docs/docs/v2.0/deploy/linux.md

 <pre><code>kubectl apply -n portainer -f https://raw.githubusercontent.com/portainer/k8s/master/deploy/manifests/portainer/portainer-lb.yaml</code></pre>

+---
+**Note about Persisting Data**

+The charts/manifests will create a persistent volume for storing Portainer data, using the default StorageClass.

+In some Kubernetes clusters (microk8s), the default Storage Class simply creates hostPath volumes, which are not explicitly tied to a particular node.
+In a multi-node cluster, this can create an issue when the pod is terminated and rescheduled on a different node, "leaving" all the persistent data behind and starting the pod with an "empty" volume.

+While this behaviour is inherently a limitation of using hostPath volumes, a suitable workaround is to use add a nodeSelector to the deployment, which effectively "pins" the portainer pod to a particular node.

+The nodeSelector can be added in the following ways:

+1. Edit your own values.yaml and set the value of nodeSelector like this:

+        nodeSelector: kubernetes.io/hostname: \<YOUR NODE NAME>

+2. Explicictly set the target node when deploying/updating the helm chart on the CLI, by including `--set nodeSelector.kubernetes.io/hostname=<YOUR NODE NAME>`

+3. If you've deployed Portainer via manifests, without Helm, run the following one-liner to "patch" the deployment, forcing the pod to always be scheduled on the node it's currently running on:

+        kubectl patch deployments -n portainer portainer -p '{"spec": {"template": {"spec": {"nodeSelector": {"kubernetes.io/hostname": "'$(kubectl get pods -n portainer -o jsonpath='{ ..nodeName }')'"}}}}}' || (echo Failed to identify current node of portainer pod; exit 1)

+---

 ## Deploy Portainer in Docker

 Portainer is comprised of two elements, the Portainer Server, and the Portainer Agent.
 Both elements run as lightweight Docker containers on a Docker engine or within a Swarm cluster.
 Due to the nature of Docker, there are many possible deployment scenarios, however, we have detailed the most common below.
 Please use the scenario that matches your configuration.